How to sow wildflowers – National Wildflower Centre Guide

-Now is a great time of year to sow wildflower seeds - from the end of Summer until the first frosts.
-This is when wildflowers would naturally go to seed so why not take their lead?
-You will be able to sow fresh seed whilst the soil is still nice and warm meaning you'll get the best germination.
+If you sow around September, you will be able to plant fresh seed whilst the soil is still nice and warm from the summer, meaning you’ll get the best germination.
 But just be aware that the later you sow your seed, the later in the year they will flower.
 If the ground is too cold, save your seed until the spring.

 All seed is precious

 Sowing seeds is actually very easy, get the kids involved – they’ll love it, but just remember wIldflower seed is not like grass seed, it’s valuable stuff and a little goes a long way.
 Sow sparingly – it’s not necessarily an advantage to sow lots of seed in a small space, plants will end up competing for light, space and water.
 If they are sown thickly they won’t be as strong and healthy and won’t flower as well.
 Try mixing your seed with a carrier like sand helps you make the most of your seed, many of which are tiny.

 Choosing different types of wildflowers means you’ll have a longer flower display throughout the warmer months, and is great for pollinators too as there are more choices.

 Having both annual wildflowers (which flower once a year and then die) such as Corn poppy (Papaver rhoeas), Cornflower (Centaurea cyanus) and Corn marigold (Glebionis segetum) as well as perennials (which take a little longer to establish, are longer lived, and flower year on year) such as Red campion (Silene dioica), Oxeye daisy (Leucanthemum vulgare) and Lesser knapweed (Centaurea nigra) means you get the best of both worlds.